ptgamr/upnext/README.md

 ###SoundCloudify: stream music from SoundCloud and Youtube, Spotify replacement

 The extension is currently in `Pending Review` status by Google!
+So it is not available in Chrome Web Store.
+To install it manually, please download the [extension binary here](https://github.com/ptgamr/soundcloudify/blob/master/soundcloudify.crx), and drop it to your Manage Extensions page to install.

 ![SoundCloudify](http://i.imgur.com/S12Ix9j.png)